Special-K-s-Flightsim-Bots/DCSServerBot/README.md

 values will apply, so you don't need to set them explicitly.

 ### config/main.yaml
 This file holds the main information about DCSServerBot.
-You can configure, which plugins are loaded here for instance.
+You can configure which plugins are loaded here for instance.

 ```yaml
 guild_id: 112233445566  # Your Discord server ID.
 Right click on your server and select "Copy Server ID".